-Null Hypothesis (H0): The data are normally distributed.

-Alternative Hypothesis (H_a): The data are not normally distributed.

-Both retail price data of state A and B are normally distributed since the p-values are both greater than alpha level (0.05).

-If any of the data series is not normally distributed, we need to use other hypothesis testing methods other than the two sample t-test.
+- Null Hypothesis (H0): The data are normally distributed. - Alternative Hypothesis (H_a): The data are not normally distributed. - Both retail price data of state A and B are normally distributed since the p-values are both greater than alpha level (0.05). - If any of the data series is not normally distributed, we need to use other hypothesis testing methods that will be covered later.